UniversalPay/Prestashop_Plugin/README.md

 # Universal Pay PrestaShop Plugin
 This plugin is provided for Universal Pay merchants using PrestaShop V1.6 and V1.7.

 Got a question?
-Visit https://www.universalpay.es/contacto/ for development help.
+Visit https://www.universalpay.es/contacto/ or email integraciones_es@evopayments.com for support.

 ## Installation Guides